NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/5_custom_api.rst

 represents groups.
 Additionally, :py:mod:`pynwb.core` offers subclasses of these two classes for writing classes that come with more functionality.

-docval
+Docval
 ------
-docval is a library within PyWB and HDMF that performs input validation and automatic documentation generation.
+docval is a library within PyNWB and HDMF that performs input validation and automatic documentation generation.
 Using the ``docval`` decorator is recommended for methods of custom API classes.

 This decorator takes a list of dictionaries that specify the method parameters.
 These